LianaSimon/HeartSafe-ML-Predictive-Modeling-for-Heart-Attack-Risk-Assessment-in-Indonesia/README.md

 🔹 Train/Test Split
 Split data into 80% training and 20% testing sets

-Used stratified sampling to maintain class balance in heart_attack
+Used stratified sampling to maintain class balance in heart_attack.

-✅ Current Project Status
-✔ Preprocessing complete
-⏳ Ready to proceed to Stage 3: Machine Learning Modeling & Evaluation
+🚀 Stage 3: Model Building & Evaluation — Overview

+✅ Objective:
+Build and evaluate multiple classification models to predict heart attack risk based on the preprocessed healthcare data.

+✅ ML Workflow Plan
+🔹 1.
+Models to Implement:
+We'll use these popular supervised classification algorithms:

+Logistic Regression

+Decision Tree Classifier

+Random Forest Classifier

+Support Vector Machine (SVM)

+Gradient Boosting (e.g., XGBoost or GradientBoostingClassifier)

+🔹 2.
+Evaluation Metrics:
+We'll compare the models using:

+Accuracy

+Precision

+Recall

+F1-score

+ROC-AUC

+🔹 3.
+Best Model Selection:
+After evaluating all models, we’ll:

+Compare them side-by-side in a summary table

+Select the best-performing one based on ROC-AUC and F1-score

+Use it for prediction on test data